 Living forever sounds like a full-time job to me, and doesn’t seem to include the orange juice and a half a bag of Ruffles® I had for breakfast.

 “History is a man-made thing.
 It’s about the human experience.
-It’s about how our own consciousness connects with a structure and imbeds there.
-I’ve always known that the essence of place is just as powerful as the intention that went into building it.”
+It’s about how our own consciousness connects with a structure and imbeds there.”

 No bodies, no weapons, no witnesses and no forensic evidence of the children’s demise was ever found.
 I rest my case.
 Now maybe the decades of libel and slander against the hardworking flautist for crimes he did not commit can finally be put to rest.

 Check out one of the Charleston Mercury’s op ed columnists, Patra Taylor, for the truth about the Pied Piper of Hamelin in her column, In defense of the Pied Piper.

 Op ed columnists have long been among the most admired writers to Patra Taylor.
 In January 2019, she decided to jump into the churning waters of opinion writing with her own iteration of opinion writing with RAWW, Rants of an Angry White Woman…quite a transformation from the humor she specialized in for a decade and a half.